naru0504/craftalert/docs-src/guides/index.md

 ...using a custom DOM node!

-We're going to use [React](https://facebook.github.io/react) here, since it's a well-known UI library that can help us understand how to create more complex colorfulalert interfaces, but you can use any library you want, as long as you can extract a DOM node from it!
+We're going to use [React](https://facebook.github.io/react) here, since it's a well-known UI library that can help us understand how to create more complex craftalert interfaces, but you can use any library you want, as long as you can extract a DOM node from it!

 ```js
 import React, { Component } from 'react';